Senso-Care/FrontEnd/README.md

 # PFE Project

-This repository is the front end of a PFE project called Senso'Care and create by BOUTRY Guillaume, DUMENY Thomas, MAOUCHI Léandro, MARTINSKY Alexandre and PAGES Sophie.
+This repository is the front end of a PFE project called Senso'Care and created by BOUTRY Guillaume, DUMENY Thomas, MAOUCHI Léandro, MARTINSKY Alexandre and PAGES Sophie.

 # AngularSensoCare